 At the end of each day we will recite the prayers wishing for the long-life our teachers.

 Meditation on Chenrezik helps us to develop compassion – defined in Buddhism as the wish for others to be free from suffering and the causes of suffering.

-The composer of this particular Chenrezik practice, Tangtong Gyalpo (1385-1464), was a legendary Buddhist master, and an emanation of Chenrezik and Padhmasambhava.
-His extraordinary life story can be read in his biography: King of the Empty Plain: the Tibetan Iron-Bridge Builder Tangton Gyalpo by Cyrus Stearns (2007, Snow Lion Publications).
+The composer of this particular Chenrezik practice, Tangtong Gyalpo (1385-1464), was a legendary Buddhist master, and an emanation of Chenrezik and Padmasambhava.
+His extraordinary life story can be read in his biography: King of the Empty Plain: the Tibetan Iron-Bridge Builder Tangtong Gyalpo by Cyrus Stearns (2007, Snow Lion Publications).

 The transmission for this particular Chenrezik meditation practice was given by the (then) head of the Sakya tradition of Buddhism, His Holiness Sakya Trichen on his very first visit to Sakya Thinley Rinchen Ling in Bristol in 1978.
 It has been practised regularly at the Centre ever since, and Lama Jampa has continued to give the transmission, enabling many others to practise it individually also, with the wish to benefit all sentient beings.